paszu/3DSRepo/Updating-arm9loaderhax.md

 #### Instructions

+1. Delete any existing `aeskeydb.bin` from the root of your SD card
+2. Copy `aeskeydb.bin` to the root of your SD card
-2. Copy `arm9loaderhax.bin` from the SafeA9LHInstaller zip to the `/luma/payloads` folder on your SD card
+3. Copy `arm9loaderhax.bin` from the SafeA9LHInstaller zip to the `/luma/payloads` folder on your SD card
-1. Rename `arm9loaderhax.bin` in `/luma/payloads` to `down_safea9lhinstaller.bin`
+4. Rename `arm9loaderhax.bin` in `/luma/payloads` to `down_safea9lhinstaller.bin`
-3. Copy the `a9lh` folder from `data_input_v2.zip` to the root of your SD Card
+5. Copy the `a9lh` folder from `data_input_v2.zip` to the root of your SD Card
-4. Copy `payload_stage1.bin` and `payload_stage2.bin` from the arm9loaderhax zip to `a9lh` folder on your SD card
+6. Copy `payload_stage1.bin` and `payload_stage2.bin` from the arm9loaderhax zip to `a9lh` folder on your SD card
-5. Reinsert your SD card into your 3DS
+7. Reinsert your SD card into your 3DS
-6. Boot the device while holding D-Pad down
+8. Boot the device while holding D-Pad down
-7. Press Select to update arm9loaderhax
+9. Press Select to update arm9loaderhax
-8. Power off the device and put your SD card back in your computer
+10. Power off the device and put your SD card back in your computer
-9. Delete the `a9lh` folder from the root of your SD card
+11. Delete the `a9lh` folder from the root of your SD card
-10. Delete `down_safea9lhinstaller.bin` from `/luma/payloads`
+12. Delete `down_safea9lhinstaller.bin` from `/luma/payloads`
-11. Reinsert your SD card into your 3DS and boot
+13. Reinsert your SD card into your 3DS and boot